 Diarrhea, an Upset Stomach, or Vomiting after Eating Cooked Cheese?

-So here we are going to look at the issue of the melted cheese allergy.
+In this article, we are going to look at the issue of the melted cheese allergy.
 I have been allergic to melted or cooked cheese since I was a child.
 My father has the same problem.
 So I have been searching for answers: Can someone have a melted cheese allergy but be fine with normal, uncooked cheese?
 What is the difference between melted cheese and standard cheese?
-In this article, we take a look at the answers to these questions.
+In this article, we will take a look at the answers to these questions.

 First of all, let’s take a look at exactly what my problem is.

 I first became aware I had an issue with cooked cheese when I was around the age of five.
 I had attended a friend's party, and we all ate pizza.
 This was my first experience of pizza, and I do recall enjoying it.
 However, an hour later, it had all come back up.
 At the time, we were unsure what had caused me to be sick, but as time passed, it became clear that I was allergic to melted cheese.
 My father had the same problem—he would feel sick if he ate any cheese that had been cooked.

 So let me make it clear exactly what I mean by cooked cheese.
 I am fine with all other dairy products.
 I can eat yogurt, drink milk, and eat normal cheese to my heart's content.
 But soon as it melts, something happens to the cheese, and it makes me vomit.
 A big chunk of cheddar will be fine, but slice it up and pop it under the grill until it melts, and you can guarantee my stomach won’t be able to deal with it.

 Over the years, I have come in for some pretty strong abuse from friends who claim it is all in my head.
 The are convinced I can’t actually be allergic and it is just something I have made up.